rpm0618/writeups/uiuctf2020/login_page/README.md

 ```sql
 ...
 WHERE username LIKE "%"%";
 ```
-We managed to close out the `LIKE` query, but now their's this extra `%";` at the end of the query, causing issues.
+We managed to close out the `LIKE` query, but now there's this extra `%";` at the end of the query, causing issues.
 So let's comment it out (we also need the semicolon, to end the query).
 The string we need to input into the search box is `"; --`, giving
 ```sql
 ...
 WHERE username LIKE "%"; --%";
 ```
-This query will also list all of the uesrs (like in the section above), but now we have a lot more control over the resulting query.
+This query will also list all of the users (like in the section above), but now we have a lot more control over the resulting query.
 Unfortunately, all of the control we have is at the end, in the `WHERE` clause.
 How are we going to run our own queries? `UNION` to the rescue!

 The `UNION` operator isn't commonly used, so don't feel bad if you've never heard of it before.
-Essentialy, it lets you combine the results of two queries into one.
+Essentially, it lets you combine the results of two queries into one.
 The catch is both queries need to have the same column names, and we don't know what ours need to be!

 Thankfully, they aren't too hard to figure out.
 A quick glance at the column headings on the user lets us guess that `name` and `bio` are the names of the columns.
 We can test this by using `" UNION SELECT "one" as name, "two" as bio; --` as the search input.
 That leads to a query that looks like